 #2: Johns Hopkins

-Undergraduates at Johns Hopkins follow a pre-med advising program track (not a major).
+Undergraduates at Johns Hopkins follow a pre-med advising program track (which isn't a major).
 This advising track includes individual appointments, small group meetings, and special programs.
-Unfortunately, there’s no good information out there on med school acceptance rates for pre-meds.
-Finally, the school hosts many health-related student organizations.
+The school also has many health-related student organizations.

-The school offers a pre-health advising program to guide students through fulfilling pre-med requirements and successfully applying to medical school.
+The school also offers a pre-health advising program to guide students through fulfilling pre-med requirements and successfully applying to medical school.